MaskoFortwana/CyberArk-CertTool/README.md

 ## Security Considerations

 - Private key files (.key) are created with 600 permissions
-- PFX passwords are randomly generated (24 characters)
+- PFX passwords, when enabled, are randomly generated (24 characters) and stored in -password.txt files with chmod 600
+- Vault PFX is always password-protected
 - Company information is validated for proper DN formatting
 - Certificate and key matching is verified before conversion